uliang/FacialRecognition/README.md

 ## Installation

-Create a virtual environment using your faviour virtual environment manager, (I use `conda`) and install the package from github
+Create a virtual environment using your favourite virtual environment manager, (I use `conda`) and install the package from github

 > `pip install git+https://github.com/uliang/FacialRecognition.git`